fzi-forschungszentrum-informatik/NNAD/README.md

 - Pillow
 - PyYAML

+## Installation hints

+To install pybind11 without requiring a system package, run `pip install "pybind[global]"` (this is required if your pybind installation is below version 2.2)

 ## Usage
 Please run `data/setup.sh` to compile the preprocessing and data loading code.
 Then you can create a configuration file for the training based on `example_config.yaml`